cchuang2009/math-2015-2/README.md

 - [Dengue Outbreak At Tainan, Taiwan](1/maps.ipynb) Spread of Dengue at Taiwan, Data reduction by Principal Component Analysis, also including how to make data animation, by JSAnimation and purely HTML/Javascript;
 - [Cycloid](1/cycloid.ipynb) JSAnimation and Bokeh Introduction;
 - [IPywidgets](1/ipywidgets.ipynb) Ipywidget Introduction ( Shape of the flower;
-- [Differential Equations](4/2015-2-1.ipynb) Power of Differential Equations, including Dog chasing the master, for cats problem, moon landing, Storage for Radioative Waste, and Fourier's Magic.
+- [Differential Equations](4/2015-2-1.ipynb) Power of Differential Equations, including Dog chasing the master, four cats problem, moon landing, Storage for Radioative Waste, and Fourier's Magic.
 - [phugoid](5/2015-2-1.ipynb) Paper plane flyies high, Jam in high way again, and Magic: I can see you;